Written by Lara

 Only original and certified copies are accepted.
 You can show documents from the civil register in your home country.

-3- If you are an EU-citizen, a self-signed assurance that you have sufficient funds to support yourself during your stay
+3. If you are an EU-citizen, an assurance that you have sufficient funds to support yourself during your stay

 Check more details about the requested documents on the Swedish Tax Agency’s website ↗️.
 If you are moving with your family, there may be more documents you need to bring to Sweden.

-Upon your visit to the service office, if you haven’t filled in the “move to Sweden” form ↗️ at home, you will fill an application on the spot about your arrival date, your information, and your address.
 Skatteverket will register which address you live at, where you were born and your citizenship, as well as your civil status and any relationship to your spouse, children, or parents.
 You will also need to hand in the required documents.
-Again, it’s best to fill in the online “move to Sweden” form ↗️ already before you visit the service office.
+Again, it’s best to fill in the use the online service to make a notification of your move to Sweden ↗️ already before you visit the service office.

 How can I get more information from Skatteverket?